![]() |

 Some preparation may be required on your part before you come in for the stress test.

 Once you start walking on the treadmill, your blood pressure, heart rate, general condition and ECG will be monitored continuously.
 After every three minutes, the speed and slope of the treadmill will be increased.
-You will be encouraged to exercise for as long as you can and the test will continue until you reach a desired heart rate or cannot exercise any more (usually 10-15 minutes).
+You will be encouraged to exercise for as long as you can.
+The test will continue until you reach a desired heart rate or cannot exercise any more (usually 10-15 minutes).

 After the test, you will be asked to rest while your blood pressure and ECG are recorded.
 You will rest until you reach the baseline heart rate.
 A cardiologist analyzes all the recordings and the results are made available in a few days.
 Your doctor will look for a consistent, even heart rhythm and a heart rate between 60 and 100 beats per minute.
 Variations provide important information about your heart's health, including: